y2k4life/x16-emulator/README.md

 git clone https://github.com/commanderx16/x16-rom.git
 ```

 Clone the Commander x16 emulator.
 The instructions below clones the source from this repository.
 This might be outdated.
-If you choose to clone from the Commander x16 repository the Makefile and main.c file will need to by patched, see below.
+If cloning from the Commander X16 repository the Makefile and main.c file will need to by patched, see below.

 ``` shell
 git clone https://github.com/y2k4life/x16-emulator.git
 ```

-(optional) To package the build you will need the documentation.
+(optional) To package the build the Commander X16 documentation is required.

 ``` shell
 git clone https://github.com/commanderx16/x16-docs.git